SevlaMare/POC_kubernetes/readme.md

 - Since image processing can be particularly time-consuming, a queue system will be used to avoid deadlocks.
 The chosen solution is to use Redis to keep the queue in memory and manage it with a FIFO approach to process jobs using background processes.
 Redis is free to use, open source, and licensed under the RSAL.

 ### 2.3 Upload
-- To store the images initially a bucket with the same API as AWS S3 would be used, called MinIO, due it complexity do be deployed on kubenertes, at moment a simple filesystem upload will be used, the application is ready to be used with it as soon as the confirations are solved.
+- To store the images initially a bucket with the same API as AWS S3 would be used, called MinIO, due it complexity to be deployed on kubenertes, at moment a simple file system upload will be used, the application is ready to be used with it as soon as the configurations are solved.

 ### 2.4 Future Optimizations
 - To deal with large images, specific libraries that relies on GPU hardware can be used which would required way less time to process, to keep the memory footprint low while handling the large images, also would be necessary some customization to process it in steps rather than loading all the image as most solutions do out of the box.